needle-tools/needle-engine-support/documentation/blender/index.md

 ![Project panel](/blender/project-panel.webp)

 By default your scene will automatically re-exported when you save the blend file.
+If the local server is running (e.g. by clicking `Run Project`) the website will automatically refresh with your changed model.

-When your web project already exists and you just want to continue working on the website click the blue `Run Project` button to start the local server:
+When your web project already exists and you just want to continue working on the website
+click the blue `Run Project` button to start the local server:
 ![Project panel](/blender/project-panel-2.webp)

 ### Project Panel overview